NWS Wakefield SKYWARN

 Net Activation Forecast by Area - Next 24 to 36 Hours

-Area 1 - Richmond - Activation is not expected
+Area 1 - Richmond - Activation may be needed

-Area 2 - Southside VA - Activation is not expected
+Area 2 - Southside VA - Activation may be needed

-Area 3 - Williamsburg/Smithfield - Activation is not expected
+Area 3 - Williamsburg/Smithfield - Activation may be needed

-Area 5 - Southeast VA - Activation is not expected
+Area 5 - Southeast VA - Activation may be needed

-Area 7 - Northeast NC - Activation is not expected
+Area 7 - Northeast NC - Activation may be needed

 Area 8 - Northern Neck - Activation is not expected